SivaHarishSC/autoware-rag-ops/README.md

 confirmed via GHCR's own package page, not assumed from a green checkmark.

+## Kubernetes (`retrieval_service/`, Phase 6)

+The retrieval/reranking half of the pipeline (dense + BM25 + rerank + doctype
+boost — the exact same `RetrievalPipeline.retrieve()` production calls, confirmed unambiguously against the multiple intermediate configs that exist in this repo's history) is packaged as its own CPU-only service, separate from `serving/`'s GPU LLM container: `retrieval_service/app.py` (FastAPI, `/health` + `POST /retrieve`) and `retrieval_service/Dockerfile` (plain `python:3.12-slim`, no CUDA — confirmed via `docker history`, no nvidia/cuda layers).
+Model weights are baked into the image at build time (downloaded once during `docker build`, not per pod at runtime); the Qdrant/BM25 index is still rebuilt from `chunks.jsonl` at pod startup — those are two genuinely separate decisions (weights are fixed artifacts, the index must never silently drift from source).

+Verified on a local `kind` cluster (`retrieval_service/k8s/deployment.yaml`, `canary.yaml`):

+- **Probes** — `startupProbe`/`readinessProbe`/`livenessProbe` sized against
+  *measured* cold-start, not defaults or the originally-planned number.
+  Real induced failure test: froze the running process with `SIGSTOP` (simulating a hung-not-crashed pod) and captured the kubelet actually catch it — `Readiness probe failed → Liveness probe failed (x3) →
+  Killing: failed liveness probe, will be restarted`.
+- **Two real bugs found and fixed while sizing resources, not guessed upfront**: (1) an initial `limits.cpu: "4"` throttled the pod's own startup embedding step (pinned at exactly 397% CPU, no progress for 4+ minutes) — fixed by dropping the CPU limit entirely (CPU is compressible;
+  the request alone drives HPA math).
+(2) With no limit, torch then auto-detected the *host's* full core count and spawned that many threads *per pod*, so two concurrently cold-starting pods (40 threads over 20 real cores) didn't run proportionally slower, they stalled — neither finished a single embedding batch after 8+ minutes.
+Fixed with `OMP_NUM_THREADS=4`; verified 1/2/4 concurrent pods cold-start in 259s/394s/765s respectively (real numbers), which is why `startupProbe.failureThreshold` is 100 (1000s), not the 30 (300s) a solo-pod measurement alone would have justified.
+- **HPA** — CPU-based (`averageUtilization: 70`, min 1 / max 4), demonstrated
+  scaling 1→4 replicas under real generated load against `/retrieve` (`cpu: 0%/70%` → `683%/70%` → `1741%/70%`, `REPLICAS` climbing to 4 within
+  36s), and back down to 1 once load stopped.
+Honest caveat: 2 of the 4 replicas stayed `Pending` on this specific machine — 4×3Gi memory request exceeds the local Docker Desktop VM's 7.75Gi allocatable memory, a real capacity constraint worth carrying into any future cloud sizing, not a config bug.
+- **Canary** — same image, one config difference (`BOOST_WEIGHT` env var:
+  0.5 stable vs 0.05 canary, see `doctype.py`), traffic split via replica-count ratio under a shared Service rather than installing Argo Rollouts (extra controller/CRDs, out of scope for this exercise).
+A live eval (`retrieval_service/k8s/live_canary_eval.py`) queries both versions' *running pods through the cluster* — not offline — and reproduces the exact production baseline for stable (Recall@5=0.7778, MRR=0.5593) while showing the canary regressing specifically on adversarial queries (0.500→0.250, the exact category `BOOST_WEIGHT` affects; conceptual/ exact_term unchanged), then fires a rollback-trigger decision programmatically using the same zero-tolerance Recall@5 rule as `ci/gate.py`.

+**Not done, by explicit choice, not oversight:** a brief AKS spin-up (2x `Standard_B4ms`, Free-tier control plane, ~$0.35-0.40/hr real Azure retail pricing, torn down immediately after capturing evidence) was priced out and offered as the closing step, but declined — no cloud resources were provisioned.
+The `kind`-verified manifests above are cloud-portable as-is if that step happens later.

 ## Repo layout

 | Path | What |